Team Building vs. Team Recreation

 If you want entertainment or recreation, then that is what you should call it.
 Why try to pass it off as “team building”?

-I’ll post more about this later but in the meantime, here are a couple of other relevant blogs.
+I’ll post more about this later but in the meantime, here are a couple of other relevant blog posts.

 Other relevant blogs: